What Loan Questions to Ask Lender?

 This is a very important factor to be taken in consideration before taking a loan or even applying for one.
 This will play a major role in whether you get the loan or not, and also the terms and conditions of repaying the same.
 Your expenses in the long term will also be dependent on your credit score to a significant extent.
 In case you have a low credit score you are always better off trying to improve it before you apply for a loan.
 You can do this by paying off the small debts and also correcting any mistakes in your credit report.
 If you make your payments on time it will be of great help as well.

 2) Secured loan or not?

 Before you take a loan you should always be sure regarding the nature of the loan – is it a secured loan or a non-secured loan?
-A secured loan is one where collateral is needed.
+A secured loan is one where the collateral is needed.
 You need to put up something against the loan.
-For example if it is a car loan or a house loan your car or house is the collateral.
+For example, if it is a car loan or a house loan your car or house is the collateral.
 This means that if you are unable to pay the loan back the bank can take the asset away.
 Secured credit cards can also be called secured loans since in these cases there is a credit limit and you can only loan as much as you have in your account.
-Majority of the personal loans are not secured.
+The majority of the personal loans are not secured.
 Read more about “Difference Between Secured and Unsecured Loans“.

 3) How’s the Process of Loan Application?

 This is a rather important question as you need to know the amount of time it would be needed in order for the lender to approve the loan.
 You also need to be aware of the factors that will help you get approved for the loan.
 You should also know how much time the bank will take before it provides you the money you are looking for.
-In case of emergency loans this is an important criterion. iCredit will process your application within an hour and you will receive the loan.
-Talk to us for loan enquiries.
+In the case of emergency loans, this is an important criterion. iCredit will process your application within an hour and you will receive the loan.
+Talk to us for loan inquiries.

 4) How do I land the loan?